-Mr. Samvegbhai Lalbhai is the Non-Executive Director on the Board of our Company.
+Mr. Samvegbhai Lalbhai is the Non-Executive Director of the Company.
 He holds a Bachelor's degree in Commerce from Gujarat University.
 He is actively associated with Ahmedabad Textile Mills Association, Ahmedabad Textile Industry's Research Association, Gujarat Chamber of Commerce and Industry, Federation of Indian Chamber of Commerce and Industry and Indian Cotton Mills Federation.
 He is also associated with some of the social institutions established by Lalbhai Group.